What An Executor Can And Cannot Do In Texas banner Texas

 Navigating Property Sales as an Executor

 Selling property can be an important part of an executor’s job.
 Executors might need to organize the sale, which means figuring out the property’s fair market value.
 Managing estate assets well is crucial to get the best returns for the beneficiaries.
-Executors should handle these sales carefully, making sure each step follows Texas probate laws and benefits the estate.
+Executors should handle these sales carefully, ensuring each step follows Texas probate laws and benefits the estate.

 Legal Limitations for Executors in Texas